 Other common side effects include

 - joint, muscle, and back pain

 Rarely, PARP inhibitors may cause serious lung problems.
 Though it’s unlikely you’ll have serious lung problems while taking olaparib, if you feel new or worsening shortness of breath, fever, coughing, or wheezing, tell your doctor right away.

-Tell your doctor about any medicines, supplements or herbal remedies you are taking before starting olaparib.
-You should avoid eating grapefruits, and a type of orange called bitter orange or Seville orange, which is often used in marmalade.
-You should also avoid any food or drinks that contain grapefruit or bitter orange, or their juices, while taking this medicine.
+Tell your doctor about any medicines, supplements, or herbal remedies you are taking before starting olaparib.
+Avoid eating or drinking any food with grapefruits, and a type of orange called a bitter orange or a Seville orange, which is often used in marmalade.
 These fruits can affect the way your body absorbs olaparib.

 Talk to your doctor about any side effects you experience and how to manage them.